-Note 8: Annuities and Trusts Payable
+Note 10: Annuities and Trusts Payable

 The University has been the recipient of several gift annuities, which require future payments to the donor or their named beneficiaries.
 The assets received from the donor are recorded at fair value.
-The University has recorded a liability at June 30, 2022 and 2021, of \$248,389 and \$293,218, respectively, which represents the present value of the future annuity obligations.
+The University has recorded a liability at June 30, 2023 and 2022, of \$179,651 and \$248,389, respectively, which represents the present value of the future annuity obligations.
 The liability has been determined using discount rates ranging from 2% to 8%.

 The University administers various charitable remainder trusts.
 A charitable remainder trust provides for the payment of distributions to the grantor or other designated beneficiaries over the trust's term (usually the designated beneficiary's lifetime).
 At the end of the trust's term, the remaining assets are available for the University's use.
 The portion of the trust attributable to the future interest of the University is recorded in the statements of activities as restricted contributions in the period the trust is established.
-Assets held in the charitable remainder trusts are recorded at fair value in the University's consolidated statements of financial position.
+Assets held in the charitable remainder trusts are recorded at fair value in the University's statements of financial position.
 On an annual basis, the University revalues the liability to make distributions to the designated beneficiaries based on actuarial assumptions.
 The present value of the estimated future payments is calculated using discount rates of 2% to 8% and applicable mortality tables.
-The University has recorded a liability at June 30, 2022 and 2021, of \$1,047,357 and \$1,084,388, respectively.
+The University has recorded a liability at June 30, 2023 and 2022, of \$743,974 and \$1,047,357, respectively.